CJSCommonPlatform/ngSkeletonApp/README.md

 # Installation

 ```
-The project requires of Gulp.js and Bower.js to work
+The project requires of Gulp.js and Bower.js to work and Karma and selenium-webdriver to run protractor tests

 $ npm install -g gulp
 $ npm install -g bower
+$ npm install -g selenium-webdriver
+$ webdriver-manager uddate
+$ webdriver-manager start (webdriver needs to be running in order to run protractor tests)
 $ npm install && bower install
 ```